Shravantisy/Project_1-magist_dump-/README.md

 # Project_1-magist_dump-

-#All code details are in project_1.code
+#All code details are in project_sols.sql

 In this project its all about Magist Eniac’s strategy,the company has two main concerns: